Did you know the fourth Sunday of November has been designated Grandparents’ Day in Singapore?

 Food has such an important place in our homes, not just because they fill our hungry stomachs.
 Every family would have some signature dishes that someone would claim to be ‘the best ever’ or something that is always eaten at every family gathering.
 Record these signature family recipes from Grandpa or Great-grandma in a special family recipe book.
 Learn to prepare these from the experts themselves, and involve your children in the preparation.

 I recently found wonderful keepsake ‘About Grandpa’ and ‘About Grandma’ journals at a stationer.
 These are filled with writing prompts for Grandpa or Grandma to complete, and with wide ranging of questions from ‘What is your favourite colour’ to ‘How did you meet Grandma?’, you’ll be guaranteed an interesting and insightful read into the lives of the Grands after they are done.

 If the Grandparents are not too hot about writing, then how about having them do a voice or video-recording?
 Do it interview-style and cover their life stories while at it.
 Here are a few prompts for you to draw out their life-stories:

 - What are the most important lessons you have learnt in life?

 - What is the funniest thing that has happened to you?

 - If you could be anyone in the world, who would you be?

-In our Asian family structure, grandparents play an important role the extended family.
-Although you own grandparents may not be around anymore, why not take this opportunity to bond with your in laws and parents as well?
+In our Asian family structure, grandparents play an important role in the extended family.
+Although your own grandparents may not be around anymore, why not take this opportunity to bond with your in-laws and parents as well?

 By Sarah Wong